-Figure 6: Pore pressure in injection borehole BGT-10 during Event 1. a) Detail of change in pore pressure in BGT-10; b) Detail of gas pressure around the time of gas entry; c) Gas injection pressure gradient; d) Gas injection pressure gradient detail.
+Fig.6: Pore pressure in injection borehole BGT-10 during Event 1. a) Detail of rate of change in pore pressure in BGT-10; b) Detail of gas pressure around the time of gas entry; c) Rate of gas injection pressure change; d) Detail of rate of gas injection pressure change.

 3.2 Event 1

-The first significant event occurred at Day 752.61 (Fig.5a), when gas pressure peaked at 4210 kPa on the 8th gas pressurisation ramp, some 3600 kPa above the pore pressure in the injection interval at the start of the gas test.
-Note: the pressure in the packers was increased during Day 745 prior to the start of the final injection pressure ramp, which created a pressure transient in INTP01 of BGT-10 (Fig.5a).
-Detailed examination of the pressure response (Fig.5b) shows a deviation of the gas injection pressure from the ideal gas law [highlighted 1].
+The first significant event occurred at Day 752.61 (Fig.6a, Table 3), when gas pressure peaked at 4210 kPa on the 8th gas pressurisation ramp, some 3600 kPa above the pore pressure in the injection interval at the start of the gas test.
+Note: the pressure in the packers was increased during Day 745 prior to the start of the final injection pressure ramp, which created a pressure transient in INTP01 of BGT-10 (Fig.6a).
+Detailed examination of the pressure response (Fig.6b) shows a deviation of the gas injection pressure from the ideal gas law [highlighted 1].
 This feature corresponds with temperature variation in Gallery 08 of <1 °C and is not interpreted as being the result of gas movement.
-Two features [1.0a, 1.0b] are highlighted in Fig.5b related to gas entry as identified from the pressure gradient (Fig.5c).
+Two features [1.0a, 1.0b] are highlighted in Fig.6b related to gas entry as identified from the rate of pressure change (Fig.6c).
 These are interpreted as gas entry and occurred at ~4190 kPa.
 Gas pressure continued to increase and peaked at 4210 kPa at Day 752.61 [1.2], some 20 kPa above gas entry.
-This correlates with a short-lived spike in the pressure gradient (-59 kPa/h; Fig.5d) as pressure started to rapidly decrease, before the pressure gradient stabilised at approximately -18 kPa/h.
+This correlates with a short-lived spike in the rate of pressure change (-59 kPa/h; Fig.6d) as pressure started to rapidly decrease, before the rate of pressure change stabilised at approximately -18 kPa/h.